cmur2/nginx-metrics-graphite/README.md

 A short metric submission interval might cause blocking on the Nginx workers since the shared dictionary storing all counters has to be locked.

-Intermittent network errors while communicating with Graphite might leed to permanent loss of metric information.
+Intermittent network errors while communicating with Graphite might lead to permanent loss of metric information.
 The communication happens in clear text and thus needs a secure separate network or other means.

 If the Nginx worker elected (on Nginx startup) to run the submission loop is killed or dies no further metrics will be send until a restart.